Abdulla-22/PoS_Project/README.md

 Provide instructions on how to get started with the project.
 Include any prerequisites, installation steps, or configuration instructions.

-To run the programe use the following line:
+To run the programe `main.exe` use the following line:

 ```shell
 ./main